 - Freeze the cabbage overnight (I have not tried this, myself, but there is a sound endorsement on the notes at the bottom of this post and next time I will!)

-- Core and place in boiling with a heavy plate to hold it down.
-Blanch about 3 – 5 minutes, remove promptly and drain upside down.
+- Core and place in a large pot of boiling water with a heavy plate to hold it down.
+Blanch about 3 – 5 minutes, remove promptly, and drain upside down.
 Separate the leaves carefully, keeping them intact.
 The cabbage may need to be returned to the water when the inner leaves are reached.

 - Place in boiling water and as each leaf softens, remove it with a pair of tongs, very carefully…

-You should get about 15 to 18 intact, leaves but try for 16.
-If you can’t get 16 whole ones, you’ll need a couple more to piece together.
+Note: You should get about 15 to 18 intact leaves but try for 16.
+If you can’t get 16 large enough whole ones, you’ll need a couple more to piece together.
+For easier rolling, remove any hard core, either by a) cutting it out in a small triangle shape or b) shaving any excess core off horizontally with a small knife.

-In another small saucepan, bring water to a boil.
-Pour in rice and raisins and simmer briskly for 5 minutes.
-Drain.
-Cool slightly.
-In a large bowl mix rice and raisin mixture with ground beef, onion, eggs, salt, and pepper.
+- In a small saucepan, bring around 3 cups water to a boil.
+Pour in rice and raisins.
+Simmer briskly for 5 minutes.
+Drain, discarding water.
+Set rice mixture aside in a large bowl to cool slightly.
+Once cooled to touch, add onion, eggs, salt, and pepper.
+Mix well.

 Nutrition per Roll: Cal 193, Cal fat: 83, 44%; Tot fat 9g; Chol 49mg; Sod 192 mg; Pot 211mg; Carb 18g; Fib .82g; Sug 12g; Prot 9g.